shanedewitt/Scheduling/doc/README.txt

 - Show Appointment Status in patient information windows.
 In other words show if the appointment is a future, checked-in, checked-out, or canceled status.
 (Oroville)
 - Allow all users to access all clinics by default (EHS/PHH)
 - Summary Schedule report based on Clinic Schedule report.
 Remove Phone, Address, Appointment Made By, and on fields.
+- Print Appointment Letter when Appointment is made (PHH Users workflow).
+- Make printing an extensible module for end user customization (Oroville and PHH)